Full List of Local Government Areas in Abuja FCT

 Landmarks in Gwagwalada

-Gwagwalada houses a few notable landmarks in the area such as the University of Abuja (mini campus), Zuma Rock, Gwagwalada Teaching Hospital, and School For The Gifted.
+Gwagwalada houses a few notable landmarks, including the University of Abuja (mini campus), Zuma Rock, Gwagwalada Teaching Hospital, and the School For The Gifted.

 The postal code of Gwagwalada is 902101.